mlindnal/Raindrops_78/README.md

 If it is caught, the raindrops go away.

+If you have caught 30 raindrops, then you win the game.

 If you have missed 3 raindrops, then you lose the game.

-To reset the game after you have lost press R on your keyboard.
+To reset the game after you have lost or won press R on your keyboard.

 BUGS AND GLITCHES
 ============
-The game over screen only flashes but does not end the game as it is flashing the game is still running.
+The game over screen only flashes and as it is flashing the game is still running.

 Half of a raindrop is off the screen.